chrismdp/chrismdp.github.com/_posts/2015-10-02-why-i-hope-i-will-weather-the-indiepocalypse.markdown

 ## There's always something to do

-I've been building the Sol Trader community from day one, as everyone advises people to do.
+I've been building the Sol Trader community from day one, as everyone is advised to do.
 However, I've come to believe that the important thing is to have something for people to do in response when we communicate with them.
 We need a great [call to action.](https://en.wikipedia.org/wiki/Call_to_action_%28marketing%29);

 For example, Sol Trader has been available purchase on Alpha Access since May